 What Does Cost per Square Foot Mean in Home Construction?

-You might be tempted to ask us to give you a cost per square foot during our initial consultation when you’re planning to build a custom home.
-A word of caution.
-It’s nearly impossible to give you a reliable, neat and tidy, easily digestible number until after we’ve completed a detailed estimate for you.
+When planning to build a custom home, you might be tempted to ask for a cost per square foot during the initial consultation.
+A word of caution: It’s nearly impossible to provide you with a reliable, neat, tidy, easily digestible number until after a detailed estimate has been completed for you.

 We’re pros at what we do.
-We may be able give you a ballpark range based on additional information you provide to us and historical data, with a caveat that things change.
-But to give you a number you can count on, we need to know the exact cost of everything.
+Based on additional information you provide to us and our historical data, we may be able to give you a ballpark range, with the caveat that things change.
+But to provide you with a number you can count on, we need to know the exact cost of everything.

 Cost per Square Foot Explained

-Let’s say you want to build a 2,800 square foot custom home.
-What’s beautiful about building a custom home is that it is a reflection of your style and choices, which influence the cost.
-Here’s a list of some of the most common cost influencers.
+Let’s say you want to build a 2,800 ft2 custom home.
+What’s beautiful about building a custom home is that it is a reflection of your style and choices, which influence the square footage cost.
+Here’s a list of some of the most common average cost influencers:

 - Topography of the lot